willblake01/CustomVRTemplate/README.md

 * Install Meta Quest Developer Hub
 * Connect Quest 3 to machine
 * Allow connection from inside the Quest 3 headset
 * In the Meta Quest Developer Hub navigate to the `Device Manager` tab and locate the `Apps` section.
-Use the `Add Build` button or drag the .apk file located in `Android_ASTC > YourProjectName-arm64.apk`
+Use the `Add Build` button or drag the .apk file located in `YourProjectName/Android_ASTC/YourProjectName-arm64.apk`

 [Getting started with Meta Quest Developer Hub](https://developers.meta.com/horizon/documentation/unity/ts-mqdh-getting-started)